developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 ### JSLibraries
-**Applies only to devices running Android KitKat and higher**.
+**Applies only to Android KitKat and higher**.
 Causes the Enterprise Browser JavaScript API libraries (`ebapi-modules.js` and `elements.js`) to be injected into [the DOM](../dom/#whatisthedom) of every HTML page.
 Disabled by default.
 Enabling this feature (value=1) removes the requirement to manually include a reference to the API libraries on every page from which an API is called, but in most cases will not conflict with such references. **See Notes**.

 **Important Notes**: